chaitanyasabale/cf-redis-broker/README.md

 ## Integration Tests
 ### AWS Keys
-The backup integration tests send data to AWS S3, and need the following evironment variables set to be able to work:
+The backup integration tests send data to AWS S3, and need the following environment variables set to be able to work:

 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`